 - Your phone greetings need to be professional and most importantly ensure you follow up messages as soon as possible.

 - Avoid being critical of other trainers and fitness professionals.

 - Always look to contact your client in advance (at the start of the week is always recommended) to confirm their session.
-This also allows you the opportunity to provide extra sessions to regular clients, or utilise this opportunity to approach new client base.
+This also allows you the opportunity to provide extra sessions to regular clients or utilise this opportunity to approach potential new clients.